mrtinhnguyen/Web3CMS/TECHNICAL_OVERVIEW.md

 ---

 _Questions or contributions?
 Open an issue or PR.
-For security disclosures, email security@penny.io._
+For security disclosures, email security@writingandearn.xyz._